Thursday, 14 November, 2013

 However, it didn’t take long for that mental image to be tarnished – in fact, just the train taking us from the airport to the city centre was enough to alter the view.

-If this train journey suggested anything, it is that French people get frustrated easily and then shout about it a lot.
+If the train journey suggested anything, it is that French people get frustrated very easily, and then shout about it a lot.

-As it goes, we actually got a fairly light dose of abuse.
-Certainly compared with the ferocity that is spewed when going back and forth with a fellow French person anyway – which just goes to show that finding somebody who speaks the same language is key to a balanced argument.
+We actually got a fairly light dose of abuse.
+Certainly compared with the ferocity that is spewed when a raging local gets to go back and forth with a fellow French person anyway – which just goes to show that finding somebody who speaks the same language is key to a balanced argument.

 Parisians, please loosen up a little.
 Life’s too short – have an ice cream, or a joint, or a game of tiddlywinks.
 Let’s all take a step back and chill out.